paperlib/simple-react-app/README.md

 - create a directory for your app
 - add the two essential react libs, `react`and `react-dom`
 - include `vite` as your local development server and build tool

+That means, you create your app's directory, and in that directory run the following:

 ```sh
 npm install react react-dom
 npm install -D vite